Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/ma_single.md

 The action spaces is depended on the partitioning

 ## Observation Space
-The agent receive the same [Gymnasium's Walker2D](https://gymnasium.farama.org/environments/mujoco/walker2d/#observation-space) reward.
+The agent receives the same observations as the single agent Gymnasium environment.